Scholarships for Horticulture and Landscape Architecture

 Purdue University, Department of Agriculture

-The Department of Agriculture offers a number of scholarships to Purdue students majoring in either horticulture or landscape architecture.
-In some cases, nominees are selected by Department faculty and in others, those interested in being considered will submit an application form.
+In some cases, nominees for these awards are selected by Department faculty and in others, those interested in being considered will submit an application form.
 Funding offered ranges from $500.00-$12,000.00.

 University of Maine, Landscape Horticulture Program

-The Landscape Horticulture Program provides a number of scholarships to students majoring in this area of study at UM.
-Some of the awards are based on merit, while in other cases funding is provided to students who can demonstrate financial need.
+The Environmental Horticulture Program provides a number of scholarships to students majoring in this area of study at UM.
+Nine awards are available to undergraduate students in the department, and five are available for graduate students.

 Brigham Young University - Idaho

-Part-tuition scholarships are available for students majoring in horticulture.
 Both the student’s academic record and level of financial need are taken into consideration when choosing scholarship recipients.
-Application forms are available online.
+Application forms for these awards are available online on the Brigham Young website.

 University of Wisconsin - Madison

-Students interested in being considered for one of the scholarships offered by the Department of Horticulture need to submit an application form in February each year.
-The amount of funding offered ranges from $100.00-$2,000.00, depending on the scholarship.
+Students interested in being considered for one of the scholarships offered by the Department of Horticulture at the University of Wisconsin – Madison need to submit an application form in February each year.
+The college offers both undergraduate and graduate studies that are well-regarded, and is a leader in bio-research and service.